nymea/nymea-docs/docs/about/configuration.md

 ---
-id: configurationFile
+id: configuration-file
 title: Configuration file
 ---

-# nymea Configuration file
+## nymea Configuration file

 !!!
 Note
     Usually you don't need to edit the configration file.
 Almost all options can be set within the nymea clients.